Leonardo2718/milc/README.md

 ## Tests

-The `tests/` directory contains some sample tests for the compiler.
-Tests are further divided into three sub-directories:
+The `test/` directory contains some sample tests for the compiler.
+Tests are organized in several sub-directories:

 - `test/from_assignment*`: contains tests provided as part of the assignments
 - `test/good`: contains "well-formed" test files that should compile successfully